nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. Should be able to hold up to 100 customers and/or 1000 orders without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should be able to be used offline (i.e. without internet connection)
-5. Should provide clear error messages to indicate issues to the user.
-6. Should log user inputs and errors for analysis and debugging.
+5. Should log user inputs and errors for analysis and debugging.
-7. The system should respond within 2 seconds from any user input.
+6. The system should respond within 2 seconds from any user input.

 ### Glossary